CamillaBa/FYS-STK4155_Project_1/README.md

 4) Terrain_data_small_sample.py

-File 1) consist of all the regression methods that we developed during this project.
+File 1) consists of all the regression methods that we developed during this project.
 It contains stardard formulas implemented as functions, such as variance, MSE, R2 score, etc, but also more tailored functions that makes plots of R2 scores of training and test data and the like.